contradb/contra/terraform/README.md

 where:

 - `contradb-example.com` gets replaced with your real domain
-- `your.email@mail.com` gets replace with the email of the person letsencrypt sends emergency email to (I use my best email address)
+- `your.email@mail.com` gets replaced with the email of the person letsencrypt sends emergency email to (I use my best email address)

 ## Test

 Visit the site and make sure it works.